March 17, 2023 | Written By Toni O’Neill, Partner

 Carefully consider the answers you get.
 Maybe you like them; maybe you don’t.
 But, maybe you are unsure.
 Call me for a free consultation and ask me the same questions.
 If you like my answers better, then let’s talk more about your situation and how I can help.

 No outcome can ever be guaranteed, and don’t trust any lawyer who makes a guarantee about the outcome of your case.
 But, what I can promise you is honesty and dedication.
-I will tell you in our first consultation whether I am the best attorney for you and why.
+I will tell you in our first consultation whether I am the best attorney for you and why or why not.
 If I am, and you hire me, I promise I will fight for you, I will do everything I can for you, and we will be in this together.

-Call me or email for a free consultation!
-Don’t wait any longer—the sooner I get involved the sooner I can start to help change your luck. firstname.lastname@example.org I 202-871-7480
+Call or email me for a consultation!
+Don’t wait any longer—the sooner I get involved the sooner I can start to help change your luck. email@example.com I 202-871-7480

 share this story: